DartShinigami/Blender_ioEDM/docs/EDM_Specification.rst

 consisting of a number of **null-terminated** strings, one after another.
 Once split and decoded, this data forms the string lookup table described earlier in the definition for strings.
-This is then immediately used by the file indexes...
+This is then immediately used by the file indexes... bug note, you can get zero length strings(AV8 Cockpit) so watch for null, null

 They translate as a lookup table of (almost entirely) typename-to-count values and seem to act as a crosscheck for the file. ``indexA`` seems to